2013 Language projects

 - Adapting TAFE South Australia’s Certificate III in Learning an Endangered Language for Gathang.
 This groundwork will be useful for developing courses in other languages.

 - Supporting the delivery of a Certificate I in Yaygirr at Maclean TAFE.

 - Workshopping teaching approaches with Bundjalung Elders and language teachers in Ballina and Tabulam.

 - Publishing Gathang Stories DVD.

 - Supporting copying and distribution of Margaret Sharpe’s electronic version of the All Yugambeh-Bundjalung Dictionary with grammar, texts etc.

 2012 Language projects

-2012 will see several exciting developments:
+2012 saw several exciting developments:

 - Workshops with Bundjalung Elders Poppy Harry Walker and Uncle Charles Moran, on recent developments in communicative language teaching.